Dong-Yi-Xia/mod4_project_frontend_date/README.md

 ## Mod 4 Project - Anime Dating App

-User is able to create account and login.
+User is able to create account and login. <br />
-The user can create and delete an outfit for the date.
+The user can create and delete an outfit for the date. <br />
-The user is able to choose from a selection of characters and be able to filter the selection of choice.
+The user is able to choose from a selection of characters and be able to filter the selection of choice. <br />
 The user is able to click on a character to see more information and request a date.
-They are able to see all the users that have requested a date with that character.
+They are able to see all the users that have requested a date with that character. <br />
-Able to see all the requested date appointment and able to delete the appointment.
+Able to see all the requested date appointment and able to delete the appointment.<br />
-Able to raise LovePoints, how much affection the user have.
+Able to raise LovePoints, how much affection the user have. <br />
-Able to give the character a favorite heart rating.
+Able to give the character a favorite heart rating.  <br />

 ## How it was SetUp
-Created using a react frontend and a rails backend
+Created using a react frontend and a rails backend<br /><br />

-Frontend Setup
+Frontend Setup<br />
-npm install --global npm
+npm install --global npm<br />
-npm install -g create-react-app create-react-app <my-project-client> npm install react-router-dom npm install semantic-ui-react semantic-ui-css
+npm install -g create-react-app <br />
+create-react-app <my-project-client> <br />
+npm install react-router-dom<br />
+npm install semantic-ui-react semantic-ui-css<br /><br />

-Backend Setup
+Backend Setup<br />
-brew install postgres
+brew install postgres<br />
-brew install ruby
+brew install ruby<br />
-gem install rails
+gem install rails<br />
-rails new <my-project> --api -T --database=postgresql gem 'bcrypt', '~> 3.1.7' gem 'active_model_serializers'
+rails new <my-project> --api -T --database=postgresql<br />
+gem 'bcrypt', '~> 3.1.7'<br />
+gem 'active_model_serializers'<br />
-gem 'jwt'
+gem 'jwt'<br />

 ## FrameWork